-If staff have been found to be in violation of this policy and procedure by not reporting harassment, intimidation, or bullying or not preventing retaliation, school districts may impose employment disciplinary action, up to and including termination.
+If staff have been found to be in violation of this policy and procedure, school districts may impose employment disciplinary action, up to and including termination.
 If a certificated educator is found to have committed a violation of WAC 181-87, commonly called the Code of Conduct for Professional Educators, OSPI's Office of Professional Practices may propose disciplinary action on a certificate, up to and including revocation.
 Contractor violations of this policy may include the loss of contracts.